caiocastelhano/gisele-sartini/README.md

 ## 🧭 Structure

-The site is developed as a Next.js single-page application (SPA) and includes:
+## Home

-Home: introduction to the portfolio with access to:
+A clean and minimal landing section introducing the portfolio and giving access to:

-- About
-- Tools
-- Projects
-- Brands
-- Tools

-Contact
+About: Brief biography and professional background.
+Tools: Showcase of software, platforms, and technical capabilities.
+Projects: Grid of audiovisual projects featuring thumbnails, dynamic modals, and embedded YouTube videos.
+Clients: List of partner brands and companies Gisele has collaborated with.
+Contact: Details for email communication and social media redirection.

+## Portfolio Page

+A dedicated internal page showcasing Gisele's full body of work with videos, thumbnails, categories, and modals.

 ## 🌐 Features

 - **Multilingual support** (English and Portuguese)
-- **Responsive design** for all devices
+- **Responsive design** for desktop, tablet, and mobile
 - **Clean and minimal visual identity**, focused on showcasing audiovisual work
-- **Modular component structure** using React
+- **Modular component structure** built with React
 - Language system powered by **dictionaries and server actions**
+- Dynamic language system using **server actions + dictionaries**
 - **Image optimization** and accessibility improvements
 - **Continuous deployment** via Vercel